 Well, I’ve been there and it’s true.
 All of it.

-Unfortunately, most of the people who live there take it all for granted.
+Unfortunately, the sad fact is that most of the people who live there take it all for granted.
 It’s all familiar.
 Ho-hum.

 Keep your eyes peeled.
 Don’t miss it.